The Dutch love their beaches and the sea.

 The famous Kurhaus and hotel

-Make sure you do not miss a visit to the grand hotel “Het Kurhaus”.
+Ensure you do not miss visiting the grand hotel “Het Kurhaus”.